 Vanderbilt has a strong commitment to persons with disabilities and provides unique services from the first day of their academic careers.
-Among the University's many services are: readers and brailled or taped books for the blind and interpreters for the deaf; special print-enlarging equipment for the visually handicapped; and modifications of class locations and assignments.
+Among the University's many services are: readers, brailled or taped books, and special print-enlarging equipment for visually impaired persons; assistance in locating interpreters for hearing impaired persons; and modifications of class locations and assignments for persons with mobility impairments.